smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 The widget screen is a small screen type to provide quick information or shortcut softbuttons.
 Widgets don't follow HMI levels as main screen.
 Once a widget is created the all RPCs addressed to this widget follow policies based on HMI_LIMITED.
 This policy rule is due to the nature of widgets as they can be always available to the user or should be ready to use when accessing the widget area (see alternative solution for widgets with HMI levels).

-Still widgets have effects to the HMI level of the app's main screen.
+Still, widgets have effects to the HMI level of the app's main screen.
 Depending on the app policies:

 1. Apps can create widgets from any HMI level as allowed by policies (e.g. from HMI_NONE or BACKGROUND) and send `Show` or `SetDisplayLayout` to add content (text and soft buttons) to that widget.
-The RPCs sent to the widget follow policies of HMI_LIMITED
+The RPCs sent to the widget follow policies of HMI_LIMITED.
-2. If a user taps on a soft button in the widget and the app main screen is in HMI_NONE the app will automatically transit to HMI_BACKGROUND
+2. If a user taps on a soft button in the widget and the app main screen is in HMI_NONE the app will automatically transit to HMI_BACKGROUND.
 3. Exception 1: If the app is a navigation or media app the app will transit to HMI_LIMITED instead.
 Navigation apps will then be ready to start navigation by starting video and audio serivce.
 This exception will also make media apps audible.
 4. Exception 2: If the app specified the soft button with `STEAL_FOCUS` system action the app will transit to HMI_FULL and the main screen will be shown
-5. If a user taps anywhere in the widget but not on a soft button the app will transit to HMI_FULL and the main screen will be shown
+5. If a user taps anywhere in the widget, but not on a soft button the app will transit to HMI_FULL and the main screen will be shown.

 #### PredefinedScreens

-The enum `PredefinedScreens` specifies what screens and IDs are predefined and precreated on behalf of the app.
+The enum `PredefinedScreens` specifies what screens and IDs are predefined and pre-created on behalf of the app.

 The default screen is always available and represents the app screen on the main display.
 It's an equivalent to the todays app screen.
-For backward compatibility this will ensure the app always has at least the default screen on the main display.
+For backward compatibility, this will ensure the app always has at least the default screen on the main display.
 The app can choose to use this predefined enum element to specifically address app's main screen or to duplicate screen content.
 It is not possible to duplicate another screen to the default screen.

 ### Screen manipulation

-Working on this proposal we grouped all RPCs into three categories: system, display or screen related.
+Working on this proposal, all RPCs were grouped into three categories: system, display or screen related.
 The RPC `Show` and `SetDisplayLayout` are identified as the only screen related RPCs.
-In order to allow an app to address a specific screen these two RPCs need to have an option parameter for the screen ID.
+In order to allow an app to address a specific screen, these two RPCs need to have an option parameter for the screen ID.

 ```xml
 <function name="Show" functionID="ShowID" messagetype="request" since="1.0">